 3. Our partners and advertisers may share information with us

-We may get information about you and your activity outside Pinterest from advertisers, partners and other third parties we work with.
+We may get information about you and your activity outside Pinterest from our affiliates, advertisers, partners and other third parties we work with.
 For example:

 To learn more about the types of information advertisers may share with us, please see our Help Centre.